 What Information Should You Include When Acknowledging a Donation?

 There are two steps to thanking a donor.
-The first has to do with establishing a good relationship with each donor, and the other step has a very legal purpose.
+The first has to do with establishing a good relationship with each donor, and the other action has a very legal purpose.

 First, you need a warm thank you letter, but you also must include legally required information so that donors can document that they gave a tax-deductible donation to your charity.

 Both goals, thanking the donor and satisfying the legal requirements, can be accomplished at the same time or separately.
-Most charities manage to achieve both requirements within one letter.
+Most charities manage to achieve both conditions within one letter.

 The IRS says that acknowledgment must be made “in writing, at the time of solicitation or when the payment is received, and in a way that will come to the attention of the donor.”
 (See IRS Publication 1771)

 Acknowledgment of donation must occur no later than January 31st of the year following the gift.
 However, best practice suggests that charities should send an acknowledgment as soon as possible after the gift is received.

 Also, most charities send a summary of a donor’s contributions for the previous year by the end of January.
 In an age of multi-channel fundraising appeals and donations, sending that end-of-year summary by mail (no matter whether the original donation/s came by physical check or online), assures that your organization has adequately notified the donor.

 Can you send that final summary of a donor's contributions for the prior year by email?
 Yes.
 There is no legal prescription for the form any acknowledgment letter must take.
 For instance, it could be a postcard, an email, or a physical letter.

 However, in my opinion, it's best to make that year-end summary a physical letter by mail.
 An email message might not be noticed in a crowded mailbox or even end up in the donor's spam folder.